-Figure 12.
-Front velocity distribution along the flow path for Case II: Weissfluh north ridge, 12 March 1982, a2 (Davos, Switzerland).
-Drop height $H_0 = 177$ m.
+Figure 11.
+Front velocity distribution along the flow path for Case I: Weissfluh-Northridge 1982-03-12 a1 (Davos, Switzerland).
+Drop height $H_0 = 236$ m.

-Figure 13 shows the avalanche of Case III, which happened after strong snowfall (Gauer, 2014).
+Fig. 13 shows the avalanche of Case III, happened after strong snowfall (Gauer, 2014).
 There were no field observations due to the stormy weather.
-The velocity was measured by pulsed Doppler radar.
+The velocity was measured by a pulsed Doppler-radar.
 The snow was conjectured to be dry or only slightly moist.
-The adopted snow properties in the MPM modeling refer to those of new snow, which are assumed to be identical to the snow in Case I as listed in Table 3.
-Figure 13 illustrates reasonable agreement between the MPM and the measured data, in terms of both the final front position and the maximum front velocity.
-During the flowing process, the MPM tends to underestimate the front velocity, which might be related to the dry nature of the snow as discussed in Case I (Fig. 11).
-Compared with cases I and II, the front velocity evolution of Case III fluctuates more, as the terrain is more irregular.
+The adopted snow properties in the MPM modeling refer to that of new snow, which are assumed to be identical to the snow in Case I as listed in Table 3.
+Fig. 13 illustrates reasonable agreement between the MPM and the measured data, in terms of both the final front position and the maximum front velocity.
+During the flowing process, MPM tends to underestimate the front velocity, which might be related to the dry nature of the snow as discussed in Case I (Fig. 11).
+Compared with Cases I and II, the front velocity evolution of Case III is more fluctuated, as the terrain is more irregular.